Migrating from SDSF to SYSVIEW

 _ 28 END Exit SYSVIEW

-A SDSF Primary Option Menu is located in the member MENUSDSF in CA SYSVIEW's CNM4BPNL panel data set.
+A SDSF Primary Option Menu is located in the member MENUSDSF in SYSVIEW's CNM4BPNL panel data set.

 When command SET SDSFMIGRATE ON is issued it changes three things: